 The electric car Battery Belt is reshaping America’s heartland

-The climate bill President Biden signed into law yesterday will open up tens of billions of dollars in subsidies for high-tech electric vehicle plants across the South and the Midwest.
+The climate bill President Biden has signed into law will open up tens of billions of dollars in subsidies for high-tech electric vehicle plants across the country.

 Why it matters: The package is a big down payment on addressing climate change and moving toward energy independence as the U.S. races to build a domestic supply chain for batteries and other critical materials.

 - It could also be a major economic jolt for a large swath of the country some are calling the Battery Belt, where lots of EV-related factories and facilities are being built.

 Driving the news: The auto industry has already poured billions into new EV and battery manufacturing facilities across North America over the last couple years.

 - Now automakers and battery suppliers will be eligible for billions of dollars in federal loans and tax credits to offset those costs and spur additional investments.

 For example: The government will provide a tax credit of $35 per kilowatt hour (kWh) for each U.S.-produced battery cell.

 - That's 35% of today's average cost of producing a battery cell.

 - Ford, for instance, could get a $3 billion tax break for the twin factories it's building in Kentucky, which will be able to produce 86 gigawatt hours' worth of batteries annually.
 (The IRS still has to figure out how exactly the credits will work.)